 Choosing to medicate with marijuana is a decision that should not be taken lightly.
 It is more than just wanting to find an alternative, it is about wanting to be kind to our already aching bodies and wanting to be in control over what substances we put in our bodies.
 If you think you are ready I highly suggest that you talk with others that already medicate with marijuana.

-I am in no way suggesting that marijuana will cure you or make your pain disappear.
+I am in no way suggesting that cannabis will cure you or make your pain disappear.
 I have not been cured and yes I still experience pain on a daily basis.
 But as I reach my two year mark I am pleased to note improvements.
 Two years ago I couldn’t tolerate the pain that standing for less than 5 minutes inflicted.
 Today I experience days where I am able to stand for 15 minutes before wanting to collapse!!!
 Never once did I have improvement while treating my conditions with pharmaceutical medications, my symptoms and their severity only increased.
 This is just one example of how marijuana is giving me my life back.

 Tagged: 420, arthritis, cheeba chews, chronic illness, chronic pain, degenerative disc disease, dispensary, doctors, edibles, fibro, fibromyalgia, health, invisible disabilities, marijuana, medical marijuana, medicating, medicinal marijuana, mental-health, MMJ, MS, natural, pain, pain pals, psoriatic arthritis, relationships, sensi chews, soothing sues, spoonie, spoonies, synthetic, topical, weed